Vimpelcom, Hutchison in talks on Italian mobile deal

 The companies are still not yet close to signing a deal, said two sources familiar with the matter.
 No decision has been made on who would run the merged entity, said one, and Wind's high debts remain an issue.

-Combining Italy's third-largest mobile network operator Wind with fourth-placed 3 Italia would cut the number of competing operators in Italy to three, as has already happened in Germany, Austria and Ireland, reducing competitive pressures and helping end a long price war.
-The two sides have been in on-off talks for well over a year.

-But hammering out terms has proven difficult given the interests of Li and Vimpelcom's controlling shareholder, Russian billionaire Mikhail Fridman, whose LetterOne fund holds 47.9 percent of Vimpelcom's voting rights.

-Bloomberg reported on Tuesday that the two sides had agreed that Wind's chief executive, Maximo Ibarra, would take the helm of the joint venture.
+Bloomberg said on Tuesday that the two had agreed that Wind's chief executive, Maximo Ibarra, would take the helm.

-In October Vimpelcom said in a U.S. Securities and Exchange Commission filing that it had held unsuccessful talks over a joint venture in Italy, without naming the company involved.
+In October Vimpelcom acknowledged in a filing with the U.S. Securities and Exchange Commission that it had held unsuccessful talks over a joint venture in Italy, without naming the company involved.

+A 50-50 joint venture would be a change of strategy for Hutchison, which has been buying up competitors across its European markets in the past two years, starting in Austria, then Ireland, and most recently agreeing to buy Telefonica's (TEF.MC) British arm O2 UK.

 However the structure could be an attractive option for both sides given their current situations, analysts said.
 Hutchison's balance sheet is stretched by recent deals and Vimpelcom wants to retain exposure to countries outside Russia.